-Tips For Writing An Effective Long-Term Disability Appeal Letter
+How to Write An Effective Long Term Disability Appeal Letter

 If your disability insurance claim was wrongfully denied, you are likely wondering what options you have to secure a different outcome.

 Of course, lawsuits are possibilities, but sometimes, you can’t sue immediately.
-With employer-sponsored, disability insurance, companies require that you exhaust their administrative appeals before you can file your federal ERISA case.
+With employer-sponsored disability insurance, companies require that you exhaust their administrative appeals before filing your federal ERISA case.

 In other cases, the insurance company still chooses to uphold its original denial of your disability claim.
 Some insurance companies have a second-level internal appeal for group disability policies, where you must timely appeal again through the insurer.

 During this second appeal, the group disability insurer may request new items from you, such as more information from your doctor, or judgments from its own hired doctor (some of whom lack the proper credentials to accurately evaluate your disability) at its expense—such as independent medical examinations and functional capacity evaluations.